tobilg/postgrest-dcos/README.md

 }
 ```

 The `postgrest` service will then be available at `postgrest.marathon.l4lb.thisdcos.directory:80` inside the DC/OS cluster.
-If you want to expose it via `marathon-lb`, make sure to add the appropriate labels.
+The above example will expose the service via `marathon-lb`, make sure to change the `HAPROXY_0_VHOST` to your external loadbalancer.

+## Authentication

+Make sure you configure your Postgres database as described in the [postgrest docs](https://postgrest.com/en/v0.4/auth.html).
+Also make sure to configure the correct `POSTGREST_ANON_ROLE` role. **Otherwise the public will have read/write access!**